 The word emphasize has all the levels of stress.
 The first syllable is stressed, the second syllable is an unstressed syllable pronounced as schwa, and the third syllable has a secondary stress.

-The spelling of schwa
+The spellings of schwa

 Dictionaries and schwa

-Introduction to schwa in function words
+Schwa in function words